kirbmart/warmtoast/README.md

-# One Month Rails
+# My first app
-This is the sample app
+This is my first app